weakish/weakish.github.com/dive-into/go.md

 Go does not has generics.

-Go does not distinguish reassignable and irreassignable variables.
+Go does not distinguish reassignable and irreassignable variables, even function parameters and method receiver are reassignable (just like a local variable).

 Go does not have immutable collection types in its standard library.